 An open source alternative to the expensive Adobe Photoshop is GIMP, which despite its odd name seems to deliver most of what Photoshop offers: for free.

 The usual starting point for managing large amounts of data is to use a spreadsheet program such as Microsoft Excel.
 LibreOffice Calc supplies a free alternative.
 More useful for data analysis are the entry level database management programs: Microsoft Access and its free alternative LibreOffice Base.
 Better still is to make use of the open source Postgres program that links directly to the QGIS program, allowing large amounts of data to be mapped.
-QGIS comes with a front end called PgAdmin, but it is not user friendly.
+Postgres comes with a front end called PgAdmin, but it is not user friendly.
 It is more comfortable to use Microsoft Access or LibreOffice as the front end applications, allowing Postgres to work in the background.

 Blogs and web sites

 History research is of little value unless it is made available to others, and that now means putting it on the web.
 There are a number of programs that make it easy to acquire a web presence.
-Prestonhistory.com is powered by WordPress.com and in 18 months of use has proved easy to master and problem free in operation.
+Prestonhistory.com is powered by WordPress.com and in three years of use has proved easy to master and problem free in operation.
 The free base model is perfectly adequate for most web publishing needs.
 There is a separate program, WordPress.org, which offers more control over the appearance of the site and many more tools.
 However, it is more complicated to set up and has to be self-managed.